-In Overview of Provincial Revenue and Expenditure and its Annexure, the Economic Reporting Format must be presented inclusive of empty / blank lines, which will provide a more enhanced and detailed description of Overview of Provincial Revenue and Expenditure.
-In the case of Estimates of Provincial Revenue and Expenditure and its Annexure, only relevant information (tables) and certain lines within tables providing data should be disclosed.
-This will add significant quality to the document as more detail is reflected in Overview of Provincial Revenue and Expenditure and its Annexure while irrelevant tables and lines within tables are omitted from Estimates of Provincial Revenue and Expenditure and its Annexure.
+In the Overview of Provincial Revenue and Expenditure and its Annexure, the Economic Reporting Format must be presented inclusive of empty / blank lines, which will provide a more enhanced and detailed description of the Overview of Provincial Revenue and Expenditure.
+In the case of the EPRE and its Annexure, only relevant information (tables) and certain lines within tables providing data should be disclosed.
+This will add significant quality to the document as more detail is reflected in the Overview of Provincial Revenue and Expenditure and its Annexure while irrelevant tables and lines within tables are omitted from the EPRE and its Annexure.